mu17250912/mobileAppdevExam2025/22RP03352/smartbudget/README.md

 ## 🔧 Key Features Implemented

 ### **Core Features:**
-- User authentication (Firebase Auth)
+- User authentication (Firebase Auth),sign in using google
 - Create and manage budgets by category
 - Add and categorize expenses
 - Visual progress indicators (circular and linear)